Columbia University Libraries - Accessing the Collections in Ordinary and Extraordinary Times

 Finally, what are you offering the institution?
 What is your teaching experience, and what courses are you able and willing to teach, in what fields?
 What experience do you have as an instructor?
 If you have TA experience, you should describe that.
 Some people believe graduate students should describe their work as teachers without using the term ‘assistant,’ lest it communicate a lack of authority or professional stature.
 However, you must be accurate—and remember that your potential employers will investigate the claims you make.
 Your pedagogical abilities will be more convincingly communicated if you offer to provide syllabi for relevant courses.

 Finally, communicate your desire to be part of the community.

 Students should share their letter drafts with their committee.
-They may use departmental letterhead to apply for jobs as well as other official positions (research affiliations.
-Etc.).
+They may use departmental letterhead to apply for jobs as well as other official positions (research affiliations, etc.).
 Please check with the DGS to ascertain if your purposes align with this policy.
-If they do, students should prepare their letters and forward to the Departmental Administrator, Ms. Jeanne Roche at [email protected] Students will receive a pdf of their letter on departmental letterhead. .
+If they do, students should prepare their letters and forward them to the DAAF, Jeanne Roche at [email protected] Students will receive a pdf of their letter on departmental letterhead.
 Columbia University Business Cards are also available, at a cost, via the Columbia University print shop (Click HERE).